AvishekPD/AvishekPD/README.md

 ## About Me
 <p align="left">
 Hello there!
 My name is Avishek and I am currently learning various stuff.
-I like to programme in C and Rust.
+I like to code in C and Rust.
 Machine will 100% will rule the humanity.
-Hail!Robotism! <br>
+Hail!
+Robotism! <br>

 Currently learning Rust!.
-Want to learn Java!<br>
+Want to learn Java!

 Loves <b><i>C</i></b> very very much!

 Man this .NET is highly in demand~<br>

-Having daily job crisis like any other programming newbie.
-Hope this open source community will accept me.<br>
+Hope this open source community will accept me.

-Also I love to rice my machine randomly once or twice a month, so check them out too!<br>
+Also I love to rice my machine randomly once or twice a month, so check them out too!

 You can chat or have a talk with me by using the social links given below!
-Beware imma Weeb! <br>

 ---
 ## Contact or Chat with Me Here